rust-lang/book/src/ch05-02-example-structs.md

 for this instance, which would definitely help during debugging.
 When we have larger structs, it’s useful to have output that’s a bit easier to read; in those cases, we can use `{:#?}` instead of `{:?}` in the `println!` string.
-When we use the `{:#?}` style in the example, the output will look like this:
+In this example, using the `{:#?}` style will output:

 ```console
 {{#include ../listings/ch05-using-structs-to-structure-related-data/output-only-02-pretty-debug/output.txt}}
 ```

-Another way to print out a value using the `Debug` format is by using the [`dbg!` macro][dbg] <!-- ignore -->.
-The `dbg!` macro takes ownership of an expression, prints the file and line number of where that `dbg!` macro call occurs in your code along with the resulting value of that expression, and returns ownership of the value.
-Calling the `dbg!` macro prints to the standard error console stream (`stderr`), as opposed to `println!` which prints to the standard output console stream (`stdout`).
-We’ll talk more about `stderr` and `stdout` in the [“Writing Error Messages to Standard Error Instead of Standard Output” section in Chapter 12][err]<!-- ignore -->.
+Another way to print out a value using the `Debug` format is to use the [`dbg!` macro][dbg]<!-- ignore -->, which takes ownership of an expression, prints the file and line number of where that `dbg!` macro call occurs in your code along with the resulting value of that expression, and returns ownership of the value.

+> Note: Calling the `dbg!` macro prints to the standard error console stream
+> (`stderr`), as opposed to `println!` which prints to the standard output
+> console stream (`stdout`).
+We’ll talk more about `stderr` and `stdout` in the
+> “[“Writing Error Messages to Standard Error Instead of Standard
+> Output” section in Chapter 12][err]<!-- ignore -->.

 Here’s an example where we’re interested in the value that gets assigned to the `width` field, as well as the value of the whole struct in `rect1`:

 ```rust
 {{#rustdoc_include ../listings/ch05-using-structs-to-structure-related-data/no-listing-05-dbg-macro/src/main.rs}}